loveflee/ha-python-auto-shutdown/README.md

 Exit the Docker container with the exit command.
 Create the Shutdown Script:

-Edit scripts.yaml to include the following script for shutting down a PC: yaml
+Edit /config/scripts.yaml to include the following script for shutting down a PC:</br>
+yaml
 ```
 shutdown_nas: